-- All CNYCF-hosted events will be hosted in a virtual environment until New York State’s Small- and Large-Scale Event Rules are lifted.
+- All CNYCF-hosted events will continue to be hosted in a virtual environment until New York State’s Small- and Large-Scale Event Rules are lifted.

 - Employees are asked to comply with physical distancing requirements and proper hand hygiene.
 These efforts include keeping a distance of 6 feet between persons, wearing a mask when outside of their designated work space or office, utilizing hand hygiene stations and keeping room occupancy below 50% maximum capacity.

-- Meetings are held via tele- or video-conferencing as much as possible.
-Any in-person meetings are held in open, well-ventilated spaces with appropriate social distancing capabilities unless all attendees are fully vaccinated and comfortable removing masks.
+- Meetings can be held via tele- or video-conferencing or in-person, depending on attendees’ comfort levels.
+In-person meetings should be held in open, well-ventilated spaces with masks and appropriate social distancing capabilities unless all attendees are fully vaccinated and comfortable removing masks.